TritonDataCenter/rfd/rfd/0096/README.md

 ### prstat

 The behavior of `prstat -L` will change slightly.
-Currently, there is a ‘PROCESS/LWPID’ column that displays the process name and numeric lwpid.
-Instead, this will change to ‘PROCESS/LWPNAME’ and a ‘LWPID’ column will be added in front of it.
-In the event a thread doesn’t have a name, LWPNAME will display the LWPID:
+Currently, there is a `PROCESS/LWPID` column that displays the process name and numeric lwpid.
+Instead, this will change to `PROCESS/LWPNAME` and a `LWPID` column will be added in front of it.
+In the event a thread doesn’t have a name, `LWPNAME` will display the LWPID:

 ```
    PID USERNAME  SIZE   RSS STATE  PRI NICE      TIME  CPU LWPID PROCESS/LWPID